tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视10-向MIPS架构移植软件.md

     volatile unsigned char *usart_data =
     (unsigned char *) 0xBFF20000;

 A similar situation can exist if you examine a variable that is modified by an interrupt or other exception handler.Again, declaring the variable as volatile should fix the problem.
 I won’t guarantee that this will always work: The C bible describes the operation of volatile as implementation dependent.
 I suspect, though, that compilers that ignore the volatile keyword are implicitly not allowed to optimize away loads.
 Many programmers have trouble using volatile.
 The thing to remember is that it behaves just like any other C type modifier—just like unsigned in the example above.
 You need to avoid syndromes like this:

     typedef char * devptr;
     volatile devptr mypointer;

 You’ve now told the compiler that it must keep loading the pointer value from the variable devptr, but you’ve said nothing about the behavior of the register you’re using it to point at.
-It would be more useful to write the code like
+It would be more useful to write the code like this:
-this:

     typedef volatile char * devptr;
     devptr mypointer;

 Once you’ve dealt with this, the most common reason that optimized code breaks will be that you have tried to drive the hardware too fast.
 There are often timing constraints associated with reads and writes of hardware registers, and you’ll often have to deliberately slow your code to fit in.

 What’s the main lesson of this section?
 While it’s easier to write and maintain hardware driver code in C than in assembly, it’s important to use this option responsibly.
 In particular, you’ll need to understand enough about the way the toolchain converts your high-level source code into lowlevel machine instructions to make sure you get the system behavior that you intended.

-#### 5.3 Miscellaneous Issues WhenWriting C for MIPS Applications
+#### 5.3 Miscellaneous Issues When Writing C for MIPS Applications

-* Negative pointers:When running simpleunmappedcode on aMIPSCPU, all pointers are in the kseg0 or kseg1 areas, so any data pointer’s 32-bit value has the top bit set and looks “negative.”
+* Negative pointers:When running simpleunmappedcode on a MIPS CPU, all pointers are in the kseg0 or kseg1 areas, so any data pointer’s 32-bit value has the top bit set and looks “negative.”
 Unmapped programs on most other architectures are dealing with physical addresses, which are usually a lot smaller than 2 GB!
 Such pointer values could cause trouble when pointer values are being compared, if the pointer were implicitly converted to a signed integer type.
 Any implicit conversions between integer and pointer types (quite common in C) should be made explicit and should specify an unsigned integer type (you should use unsigned long for this).
 Most compilers will warn about pointer-to-integer conversions, though you may have to specify an option.

 * Signed versus unsigned characters: In early C compilers, the char type used for strings was usually equivalent to signed char; this is consistent with the convention for larger integer values.
 However, as soon as you have to deal with character encodings using more than 7-bit values, this is dangerous when converting or comparing.
 Modern compilers usually make char equivalent to unsigned char instead.
 If you discover that your old program depends on the default signextension of char types, good compilers offer an option that will restore the traditional convention.

 * Moving from 16-bit int: A significant number of programs are being moved up from 16-bit x86 or other CPUs where the standard int is a 16-bit value.
 Such programs may rely, much more subtly than you think, on the limited size and overflow characteristics of 16-bit values.
 Although you can get correct operation by translating such types into short, that will be inefficient.
 In most cases you can let variables quietly pick up the MIPS int size of 32 bits, but you should be particularly aware of places where signed comparisons are used to catch 16-bit overflow.

 * Programming that depends on the stack: Some kind of function invocation stack and data stack are implicit in C’s block structure.
 Despite the MIPS hardware’s complete lack of stack support, MIPS C compilers implement a fairly conventional stack structure.
 Even so, if your program thinks it knows what the stack looks like, it won’t be portable.
-If possible, don’t just replace the old assumptions with new
-ones: Two of the most common motivations for stack abuse are now satisfied with respectable and standards-conforming macro/library operations, which may tackle what your software was trying to do
+If possible, don’t just replace the old assumptions with new ones: Two of the most common motivations for stack abuse are now satisfied with respectable and standards-conforming macro/library operations, which may tackle what your software was trying to do before:
-before:

     - stdargs: Use this include-file-based macro package to implement routines with a variable number of parameters whose type need not be predefined at compile time.

     - alloca(): To allocate memory at run time, use this library function, which is “on the stack” in the sense that it will be automatically freed when the function allocating thememory returns.
 Some compilers implement alloca() as a built-in function that actually extends the stack; otherwise, there are pure-library implementations available.
-But don’t assume that suchmemory is actually at an addresswith some connection with the stack.
+But don’t assume that suchmemory is actually at an address with some connection with the stack.